 Currently on editorial boards of Parliamentary Affairs, British Journal of Politics and International Relations, Territory Politics Governance, and Polski Przeglad Politologiczny (Polish Political Science Review).

 External lectures delivered: College of Policing, Scottish Police College, Scottish Fire and Rescue Service and range of other public servants on public service reform.
-Lectures and seminars delivered in the last year include:
+Lectures and seminars delivered in recent years include:

-Bosnian officials; Chinese officials; Dutch offiicals; Danish civil servants; Indian Federal Govt officials; Scottish Health officials; Local government officials and elected members in various places; Senior Police officers; senior Fire and Rescue officers; Third sector organisations
+Bosnian officials; Chinese officials; Dutch officials; Danish civil servants; Indian Federal Govt officials; Scottish Health officials; Local government officials and elected members in various places; Senior Police officers; senior Fire and Rescue officers; Third sector organisations; COSLA annual conference.

-Over the last thirty years, he has supervised Masters and PhDs on public policy, matters related to constitutional politics (including devolution, intergovernmental relations and local government), and political parties.
+Over the last thirty years, supervised Masters and PhDs on public policy, devolution, matters related to constitutional politics (including devolution, intergovernmental relations and local government), and political parties.
 Particular interest in applications from research students working on: